Orange Flight Training is a Recreational Flight Training School (FTS) operating under the Recreational Aviation Australia (RAAus) organisation.

 Weather conditions are generally good, with much less fog than Bathurst, which sometimes closes the airport till mid-morning.
 Of course there will be days when flying isn't advisable due to wind or low cloud, but that happens at all airports.

-The major extensions which have been ongoing for the past year have now been completed, and Orange Airport is back to normal operations.
+The major runway extension and taxiway upgrade which have been ongoing for the past few years have now been completed, and Orange Airport is back to normal operations.
 The south-western extension to the grass cross strip has not yet been commissioned due to it's grass surface not being usable, but the rest of the strip is back in service, allowing operations pretty much all the time.
 It is, however, sometimes closed after heavy rain makes the surface soft.